troysandal/endurorollchart/README.md

 **DONE - Node v20 Upgrade**
 (DONE) Dude, node 16 is so last year, need to [bump to v20 LTS](https://endoflife.date/nodejs).

-**Outdated / Audit**
-`firebase-admin` and `firebase-tools` are both updated and have breaking changes (see [1](https://firebase.google.com/support/release-notes/admin/node) and [2](https://github.com/firebase/firebase-tools/releases?page=5)) - also lots of critical security updated.

-TODO
-* DONE - Update existing semver matches `npm update`
-* Update out of semver (chair, cypress, firebase, vite)
-* Do we need cypress in the root?
-Prolly not, and what about firebase?

-?
-Do we need to tackle this now?

 ## 2023/10 - Firebase Port